togetherwithasteria/rusty_themy/README.md

 Are you confused on what color to consume?
 Good place to start would be to visit the [Libadwaita docs on Named Colors](https://gnome.pages.gitlab.gnome.org/libadwaita/doc/1.2/named-colors.html) or play with the [Gradience](https://github.com/GradienceTeam/Gradience) app!

 ## Getting color themes on other platforms
-Unfortunately, they are not supported yet.
+Unfortunately, they are not supported yet.<br/>
-But feel free to make a PR!
+But... feel free to make a PR!
 ## 📜 License

 Licensed under either of